 Verizon and Straight Talk both offer 4G LTE speeds that allow you to connect at the fastest current levels, but once you go over 5GB of data on Straight Talk the “unlimited” plan slows your speed to a paltry 64kbps that Straight Talk warns may, “impact the functionality of some data applications, such as streaming audio or video or web browsing.”

 While you are in an area of good coverage with 4G LTE, you can expect to see speeds similar to the comparison above that covers the biggest carriers in the country.
 Straight Talk uses a variety of carriers for coverage.

 Verizon vs Straight Talk Price & Plans

-The biggest reason many users want to switch from Verizon to Straight Talk is to save money, but not every one saves with a prepaid plan from Straight Talk.
-If you are a single user with one device, Straight Talk is a good deal offering triple the data that Verizon offers and without the need to use a smartphone payment plan to get that deal. if you are a family or a user with multiple devices you should look closer to make sure that you are getting the best deal.
+The biggest reason many users want to switch from Verizon to Straight Talk is to save money, but not everyone saves with a prepaid plan from Straight Talk.
+If you are a single user with one device, Straight Talk is a good deal offering double the data that Verizon offers and without the need to use a smartphone payment plan to get that deal. if you are a family or a user with multiple devices you should look closer to make sure that you are getting the best deal.
 If 5GB isn’t enough Straight Talk offers a 10GB high-speed data plan for $55 a month.

 Verizon vs Straight Talk Plans & Prices